ReadyResearchers-2023-24/plexity/README.md

 # jeff-normile-artifact
 Artifact repository for the 2023-2024 SE Senior Comp

+## Collected Data

+This repository contains a `data` folder that comes prepackaged with a number of sample programs that can be used to see the software artifact in action!
+Many of these programs are grouped into directories that contain programs that all accomplish the same task (albeit in different languages).
+These programs were collected from [The Algorithms](https://the-algorithms.com/).

 ## About the Software Engineering Process

 Given that this is a senior comp project for the Software Engineering major, documentation pertaining to various aspects of the actual software engineering process itself is contained below.